se-edu/se-book/designPatterns/command/what/text.md

 <tip-box>

-:package: In the example solution below, the `CommandCreator` creates `List`, `Sort`, and `Reset Command` objects and adds them to the `CommandQueue` object.
+{{ icon_example }} In the example solution below, the `CommandCreator` creates `List`, `Sort`, and `Reset Command` objects and adds them to the `CommandQueue` object.
 The `CommandQueue` object treats them all as `Command` objects and performs the execute/undo operation on each of them without knowledge of the specific `Command` type.
 When executed, each `Command` object will access the `DataStore` object to carry out its task.
 The `Command` class can also be an abstract class or an interface.

 <img src="{{baseUrl}}/designPatterns/command/what/images/commandCreator.png" height="150" />
 <p/>